Weekend Concrete Repairs Continue On Interstate 24

-Drivers traveling on I-24 near the US-27 split should be aware of upcoming concrete repair activities that will have an impact on traffic over the next several weekends (excluding holidays).

-On Friday at 9 p.m. until no later than Monday morning, at 6 a.m., the South Market Street exit ramp from the US 27 North ramp will be closed.
+On Friday, at 9 p.m. until no later than Monday morning, at 6 a.m., the South Market Street exit ramp from the US 27 North ramp will be closed.
 Drivers will access South Market Street via Exit 180A (Rossville Boulevard).
+In addition, there will be a single (outside) lane closure on SR 58 (South Market Street) near 21st Street.
 Traffic on I-24 East will not be impacted by the work.

 This extended lane closure allows the contractor to work continuously to expedite project delivery, minimize the overall length of time traffic is impacted, and provide safer conditions for drivers and crews working in the area.
 One lane of traffic will be maintained at all times.
 Open lanes will be striped accordingly.
 Traffic control will be in place and signage will be posted guiding drivers through the closure.